hashicorp/consul/website/source/docs/agent/options.html.md

       (it might have an impact on Consul's memory usage).
 A good value for this parameter is at least 2 times the interval of scrape of Prometheus, but you might also put a very high retention time such as a few days (for instance 744h to enable retention to 31 days).
-      Fetching the metrics using prometheus can then be performed using the `/v1/agent/metrics?format=prometheus` URL or by sending the Accept header with value `text/plain; version=0.0.4; charset=utf-8`  to the `/v1/agent/metrics` (as done by Prometheus).
+      Fetching the metrics using prometheus can then be performed using the [`/v1/agent/metrics?format=prometheus`](/api/agent.html#view-metrics) endpoint.
       The format is compatible natively with prometheus.
 When running in this mode, it is recommended to also enable the option
       <a href="#telemetry-disable_hostname">`disable_hostname`</a> to avoid having prefixed metrics with hostname.
       Consul does not use the default Prometheus path, so Prometheus must be configured as follows.